AndreasChristensen89/cleaner-copenhagen/README.md

 * (upcoming) Test on Firefox, Microsoft Edge
 * Media query tested on my own phone, Samsung Galaxy S9.
 * Media query tested on my own tablet, Ipad pro 2018.
 * General testing with my own laptop, Asus 13 inch.

-All links were tested, those connecting to external sources (social media) open in a new tab and those linking to external pages all work.
+All links were tested.
+The links connecting to external sources (social media) open in a new tab and those linking to external pages all work as intended.
+There are links on each site, except for the what we do page, but the user still has an easy to understand sticky nagivation bar.

-"In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+I believe the webpage is set up for the users to easily achieve their goal, which is to get general information about the group, who they are, where and when they operate, a way to contact them with questions/requests for membership/general inquiries and comments.

+Bugs discovered during testing: